gleam-lang/website/book-src/tour/pipe-and-capture.md

 # Piping & Capturing

 In many object oriented languages mutating objects by sequentially executing methods is achieved by returning the object from the object's methods themselves.
-In an object oriented method chain that object may be of a different type at each call and the [chaining methods](https://en.wikipedia.org/wiki/Method_chaining).
+In an object oriented method chain that object may be of a different object type for each return value while [chaining methods](https://en.wikipedia.org/wiki/Method_chaining).

 In some functional languages exist *pipe operators* which achieve similar readability while passing around immutable data - instead of mutable objects - which is transformed at every step of the pipe.
 Due to its type system in Gleam each call in the pipe must match by type.